helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 row mappers, HTTP paths, and JSON representation.

 The configuration defines a HikariCP data source named `example` and a registry managed JDBC client named `pokemon`.
-The Service Registry injects that client into `PokemonService`. `Main` also creates a standalone setup client from an immutable `JdbcClientConfig`.
-Both clients use the configured data source and PostgreSQL JDBC driver.
+The Service Registry injects that client into `PokemonService`.
+The client uses the configured data source and PostgreSQL JDBC driver.

 The sample demonstrates: